 - 9 Causes of Bigger Stomach after Gallbladder Surgery.

 2. Gallbladder or cystic duct remnants.

 Sometimes, the surgeon doesn’t remove the gallbladder completely.
-A small part of the gallbladder or the cystic duct (short duct connecting the gallbladder to the main bile duct) is left in rare cases.
+In rare cases, a small part of the gallbladder or the cystic duct (short duct connecting the gallbladder to the main bile duct) is left.

 As a result, a stone may form years after gallbladder removal in the gallbladder remnant or cystic duct.

 Patients may present years after gallbladder removal with typical gallbladder pain (as described in the table above).

 Some studies estimate that up to 13.3% of laparoscopic gallbladder removal surgery leaves a gallbladder stump.